goodcalc/sig-fig/README.md

 You can change the html and css to make the calculator fit into the style of your site.

-Do not remove the copyright "powered by goodcalculators.com"
+Do not remove the copyright "Good Calculators: Significant Figures Calculator"

 Copyright belongs to goodcalculators.com